Terms of Use

 5.1 Student Personal Information Controls

 Student Personal Information is not required to use the Services.
-Users must not input Student PI unless expressly authorized by their school or district and only to the minimum necessary.
+Users must not input Student PI unless expressly authorized by their school or district and only to the minimum necessary, and subject to the restrictions in this Section 5.1.

-Teachally uses technical controls designed to detect and strip Student PI from content before it is transmitted to AI Service Providers.
-If Teachally detects a potential student name, Teachally prompts the user to confirm it is not a student name.
-Teachally does not store the flagged text or the user’s response.
+Detection and stripping.
+Teachally uses technical controls designed to detect and strip Student PI from text content before it is transmitted to downstream AI Service Providers used for instructional content generation.
+For uploaded files, this detection runs on the text extracted by the OCR Service Provider before downstream transmission.
+If Teachally detects a character string that may represent a personal name, Teachally prompts the User to confirm it is not a student name.
+Teachally does not store the flagged text or the User’s response.

 5.2 COPPA